 Another sigh.
 “If everything is made of an all-powerful consciousness that chose to limit its power so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
 There’s no surprises, Peter.
 Not if you know what to look for.”
 She grinned wryly, made a fist, and knocked twice on his forehead.
 “Wake up, you angry little monkey.”

 He brushed her hand away.
 “That’s not—”

 Another scream split the air.
 Holly was pressing a hankie to her face, vowing loudly that whoever had done this would pay with their spleen.
 A cluster of students had crowded around her, surrounding her with concerned looks and urgent murmurs.

 Peter started toward her.
 It’s supposed to be ingested.
 Gotta make sure that—

 She lowered the hankie.
 Her lips spread wide in a vacant smile.

 Peter stopped, unsure of what to do.
 Paisley Miller was standing behind her, talking into a phone, pleading with a 911 operator to please hurry.

-Holly placed a hand on her shoulder.
+Holly stopped her by laying a hand on her shoulder.
 “It’s okay, Pais—I’m fine.”

 Paisley looked doubtful.
 “You sure?
 They’re sending an ambulance right now.”